Video by Seattle Public Schools

 In the face of urgent climate change concerns, Let’s Go is also a call to action, encouraging bicycling and walking as an everyday activity, for the purposes of transportation, recreation and transformation of people and places.

-Cascade trains and supports PE teachers to provide the three-week program.
-Teachers sign up in advance to borrow our fleet of 30 bikes, helmets, equipment and a bike trailer in the Seattle, Highline, Lake Washington and Edmonds School Districts.
+Cascade trains and provides in-class support for PE teachers to provide the three-week program.
+Cascade currently works with the districts of Seattle and Edmonds to schedule teachers to borrow our fleet of 30 bikes, helmets, equipment and a bike trailer.

 The Let's Go program is sponsored by Seattle Children's Hospital.
 Funding also provided through grants by Hazel Miller Foundation and Verdant Health Commission.